Maryknoll Ecological Sanctuary

 By public transport: Take a jeepney that is heading towards Bakakeng or Green Valley and get off at Campo Sioco (ask the driver to make sure to drop you off at the corner) and walk inwards, turning left on the first street you see and walk up a few hundred meters until you see a driveway to your left with the sign Maryknoll Ecological Sanctuary.

-Taking a taxi cab from Burnham Park should cost only about Php45 (about USD.90) so if there are about four in your group, that's just a few pesos more than if you were to take a jeepney.
+Taking a taxi cab from Burnham Park should cost only about Php60 (about USD1.50) so if there are about four in your group, that's just a few pesos more than if you were to take a jeepney.

 Business Hours: Open daily from 8:00 a.m. to 4:00 p.m.

-Entrance Fees: An modest entrance fee of Php35 (about USD.70) per person is charged for the maintenance of the property.
-No extra charges for food and beverages brought from outside
+Entrance Fees: A modest entrance fee of Php35 (about USD.70) per person is charged for the maintenance of the property.
+Unlike resorts, the Maryknoll Ecological Sanctuary does not charge extra for food and beverages brought in from outside.